katgaj/errormessages/How to write error messages.md

 These error messages should also be presented with visual treatments that will help users notice and recognize them."
 (Nielsen)

-"Text and highlights that are bold, high-contrast, and red are conventional error-message visuals.
-Use this styling for the message and for the affected elements needing correction.
-Another technique for improving noticeability is leveraging carefully designed animations to guide the user's visual attention for corrections.
-Remember accessibility guidelines to aid the roughly 350 million people worldwide with a color-vision deficiency, and never use exclusively color or animation to indicate errors."
+Conventionally, use bold text and highlights, high-contrast and red color for the affected elements needing correction.

+However, remember that for about 350 million people worldwide with a color-vision deficiency, this may not be enough and, therefore, apply the animation to indicate errors as well.

 ![amazon](amazon.jpg)